findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 To ensure accurate back focus, Starizona outfits the Hyperstar v4 or the Hyperstar v4 + (new) Modular Filter Drawer with the correct camera adapter at the time of purchase.
 In other words, if you’ve screwed everything together correctly, and you [Zero Out The Hyperstar](#zero-out-the-hyperstar), the backfocus should be correct.
 If you’re not entirely sure if you have the right adapter for your configuration, just email Starizona for confirmation.

-> [!TIP]
-> [Zero Out The Hyperstar](#zero-out-the-hyperstar) before you test for back focus.
-You will most likely still need to finely collimate the system using the three pairs of push/pull screws.

-You can buy M48 (T2) fine-adjustment spacers if you need to increase the distance.
+You can buy M42 (T2) fine-adjustment spacers if you need to increase the distance.
+The spacer is placed between the camera and the Hyperstar.
 You might need to do this if the native distance needs adjustment (very unlikely) or because you’ve added a filter (which increases backfocus by 1/3 the thickness of the filter).
 Aluminum is a better material than the plastics available, and getting a set that includes a 0.3mm spacer is good.
 Very, very small adjustments make a big difference.

 ### Free Yourself from the Fear of Collimation
 Feeling dread?

-Take comfort in the idea that collimating Hyperstar is easier than you imagine.
+Collimating a Hyperstar is easier than you imagine.
 It is hard to mess it up beyond repair.
 Why?
 The housing of the Hyperstar unit is two optical parts held together by three pairs of push-pull screws.
 That’s it.
+Just make sure you don't tighten _anything_ too tight.

 ![Hyperstar housing with a gap](Hyperstar_Normal.png)

-You turn the screws, increasing or decreasing the small gap between the two optical components to correct for tilt, and to perform fine collimation.
+You turn the screws, increasing one side of the gap between the two optical components to correct for tilt, and to perform fine collimation.

+#### Learn to Use a Collimation Tool
+How do you know which screws on the Hyperstar to adjust or by how much?

+You use a collimation tool to get precise visual feedback of your progress.
+All tools that help you collimate a Hyperstar system use your main camera's sensor.
+You look at images (still, video, or a "live view") of a focussed star that use different methods to indicate in-collimation and out-of-collimation states, and include hints of which pair of push/pull screws to adjust.

 Your choice of collimation tool might include:
 - Metaguide
-- Bahtinov mask
+- Tri-Bahtinov mask
 - Defocussed star
 - NINA’s Abberration Inspector (Hocus Focus plugin)
 - Sharpcap

+Instructions on using any of these tools are beyond the scope of this document.
+We recommend Metaguide, and then a Tri-Bahtinov mask.

 ### Use the Zero, One, Test Workflow
 Let's promote the collimation workflow that is used by Starizona.